Skip to Content

 Time to put on the backing

-You are going to be covering the bottom, back, and sides with landscape fabric, leaving the spaces between the slats on the front and the top uncovered (you’ll be planting herbs in the uncovered spaces).
+Cover the bottom, back, and side of the pallet (both sides) with landscape fabric, leaving the spaces between the slats on the front and the top uncovered (you’ll be planting herbs in the uncovered spaces).

 You’re going to plant it while it’s lying flat on the ground.

-Now turn the pallet over and fill with good quality potting soil or container mix.
+Fill with good-quality potting soil or container mix.
 Don’t use ordinary garden soil or soil that is designed for planting beds, as it’s too heavy and won’t drain as well.

 Be sure to add most of your soil before adding the plants.
-Now, go ahead and tilt the pallet up nearly vertical to allow the soil to settle without it spilling out between the cracks.
+Now, go ahead and tilt the pallet up nearly vertically to allow the soil to settle without it spilling out between the cracks.
 Then continue to add soil until the pallet is full.
+If you are leaving your own herb garden flat, no need to tilt.

 Now, insert your plants into the open slats making sure to get the roots covered well.
 You can also consider enhancing the aesthetic and functionality of your vertical garden by incorporating accessories like PVC planter boxes.

 Position the plants so their root balls are securely placed between the slats and tuck them in firmly.
 Once you have all your plants in position, add additional soil if needed but be sure to reserve some to add once the pallet is mounted.
-Don’t water yet due to the added weight.
+Don’t water the vertical herb planter just yet due to the added weight.

-I have also shared on how to build an herb garden right in your backyard using one of these simple garden boxes.
+I have also shared how to build an herb garden right in your backyard using one of these simple garden boxes.
+Planting a small garden is the way to go if you are just starting.
+It's a manageable way to have a little bit of a green thumb while learning.

 Looking for Other Fun Stuff to do with Herbs?
 Check out these posts